My sixth grader has dyslexia and is too self-conscious to talk about it — even to teachers. How can I help my child speak up?

 Here are some things you can do to help prepare your child for the meeting:

 Talk about the plan to meet with the team.

-Share your observations about your child’s
+Share your observations about your child’s strengths and challenges.

 Ask what your child might want teachers to know.